 HR managers in the hospitality sector have a lot on their plates.
 When your to-do list is neverending, initiatives like training and retention slip through the cracks.
 It’s not intentional, but this may lead to you getting blamed for poor HR management.
 However, the real culprit is the lack of HR technology to help you manage and automate your tasks.

-An HR platform like APS can help you automate processes like employee development and retention to grow your pool of skilled workers.
+An HR platform like APS can help you automate employee development and retention processes to grow your pool of skilled workers.
 You’ll create a more dynamic and well-rounded employee lifecycle to manage workflows like:

 - Integrations with learning management systems and tracking internal and regulatory courses for a more defined employee training process.